When choosing the best dog food for bulldogs, it’s essential to keep in mind that bulldogs have a sensitive digestive system.

 Carbs supply your bulldog with the energy he needs to stay active and supports the proper functioning of his body, however, since a bulldog does not have the same energy needs as a Husky, you don’t have to feed him many calories.

-In fact, you should only focus on high-quality carbs, avoid cheap brands or cheap foods that use low-quality carb sources like corn or soy, rather, find foods that contain whole grains like whole wheat or brown rice.
+In fact, you should only focus on high-quality carbs, avoid cheap brands or cheap dog food for bulldogs that use low-quality carb sources like corn or soy, rather, find foods that contain whole grains like whole wheat or brown rice.

 Vitamins and minerals can help heal wounds and promote bone and teeth growth as well as boost the immune system.
 Required Minerals involve potassium, sodium, zinc, magnesium, calcium, selenium and iron, while the vitamins you should give your bulldog are A, C, E, K.

 Fat provides energy and promotes healthy skin and coat.
 Without an adequate amount of fat, your bulldog won’t have enough energy to get through the day.
 Moreover, fat regulates body temperature and promotes a healthy nervous system.